March 13, April 1, and May 8, 2015

 This maze exhibit takes guests inside the rainforest, from the soaring canopies all the way to the forest floor with lessons on ecology, biodiversity, adaptability, and conservation.

-New exhibit featuring Kim Beck opens March 12 and remains on display until January 2016.
+New exhibit featuring Artist Kim Beck until January 2016.
 The project, “One-Way Trail,” consists of a series of routes and views throughout the Garden.
 Each tour is led using signage and audio accessed by cell phone.
 Download a map of the tour here.
 Garden visitors will find themselves led by unexpected guides, such as a rancher, a poet, an arborist, a child, a dog, and a Buddhist priest.
 Beck has an MFA from the Rhode Island School of Design and BA from Brandeis University.
 She is an Associate Professor of Art at Carnegie Mellon.
 Funded by the Russell H. Rogers Fund for the Arts, this exhibit is a collaboration with Blue Star Contemporary Art Museum.

 May 2, 2015

 Find the perfect plants to make your landscape San Antonio friendly.
 Select from hundreds of varieties of natives and adapted plants suited to our climate conditions.
-Greenhouse volunteers assist you in your selection.
+Greenhouse volunteers assist in your selection.
 Learn from their extensive gardening experience!
 10 am – 2 pm.
+Regular admission (members free).

 May 23 and September 12, 2015